Montmartre Abbey

 The abbey was suppressed in 1790, sold in 1794 and demolished during the French Revolution, but its church, Saint-Pierre de Montmartre, survived as the parish church of Montmartre, the oldest church in Paris, now all that remains of the abbey except for a vineyard.
+The last abbess, Marie-Louise de Laval-Montmorency, was guillotined during the Reign of Terror.